 Coles launches flybuys travel site for cheap travel deals

-You can now earn and redeem your flybuys points for accommodation, car hire and flights with multiple airlines.
+Earn and redeem your flybuys points for accommodation, car hire and flights with multiple airlines.

 Members of Coles’ flybuys loyalty program can now redeem their points for a larger variety of travel rewards thanks to the launch of the flybuys travel site.
 While you could only redeem your flybuys for flights with Etihad following Coles’ departure from Webjet, you can now fly with the likes of Qantas, Jetstar, and Virgin Australia courtesy of your rewards points.